Just Good Friends

 The cast

-The wonderful, incredibly enthusiastic cast of 49 young people included several who would go on to careers on the stage, including John Dulieu, Lennie James, Joanna Mays, Sam Neophytou and Clifford Manley.
+The wonderful, incredibly enthusiastic cast of 49 young people included several who would go on to careers on the stage, including John Dulieu, Lennie James, Joanna Mays, Sam Neophytou and Cliff Parisi.

 There are just so many good things in the show, that it’s difficult to know where to begin.